How to Secure Field Sites

 Walden In-House Internship Experiences

-Walden offers a variety of in-house opportunities that are eligible for PhD in Counselor Education and Supervision students to apply to for doctoral internship hours.
+Walden offers a variety of in-house opportunities available for PhD in Counselor Education and Supervision students to apply to for doctoral internship hours.
 These positions are competitive; you are not guaranteed acceptance for Walden in-house internship opportunities, and you should have a non-Walden back-up in mind to complete your individual internship plan in case placement is not awarded.
 See the SOC-OFE website for available placements and applications.

 Assistance Securing a Field Site